-These are all fundamental instincts driven by your genes - see Richard Dawkins' classic The Selfish Gene, which depicts a gene's-eye-view of evolution.
+These are all fundamental instincts driven by your genes.

 So where does this social approval meet the psychology of Facebook?

 Facebook feeds your hunger for social approval by having you engineer stories about yourself and receive digital likes in return.
-It's quite on the nose when you think about it: we actually click a button that says I like this thing you did.
+It's quite on the nose when you think about it: we actually click a button that says Like.

 The approval triggers that long-evolved dopamine rush, a biologically-programmed buzz that reinforces your desire to seek it out again in future.
 And so, like hundreds of millions of other human beings, you get swept up the in Facebook addiction.

 A hardcore Facebooker engineers stories about the quality of food they eat, the calibre of people they socialise with, the exotic places they travel, and - of course - how attractive they look while doing it.